What Should I Use to Make My Home Smell Good When Selling?

 What Should I Use to Make My Home Smell Good - A Home Selling Question

 Over 100 people commented and there were 3 suggestions I kept seeing; candles, plug-in air fresheners, and bleach.
-Bleach because “it will make the home smell clean”
+Bleach because “it will make the home smell clean.”

 As a person who is sensitive to chemicals, I cringed at these suggestions.
-Not every buyer will be sensitive, but some will and some flat out don’t like the smell of candles or plugins.
-I recently had one client hold their breathe and speed walk through a house because the fragrance was so overwhelming.
+Not every buyer will be sensitive, but some will and some flat-out don’t like the smell of candles or plugins.
+I recently had one client hold their breath and speed walk through a house because the fragrance was so overwhelming.
 As a listing agent, my goal is to make sure every buyer who walks through the door is comfortable and doesn’t feel the need to run through the house or walk out before even viewing it because it smelled, “good” or bad.

 My #1 recommendation is to diffuse essential oils because they are natural and potential home buyers are less likely to have an adverse reaction.
 Plus, essential oils do a great job purifying the air instead of masking smells with a fragrance.

-Not all essential oils are created equal and some aren’t natural at all.
+How to Make your Home Smell Good Naturally without Toxic ChemicalsNot all essential oils are created equal and some aren’t natural at all.
 I highly recommend looking for 100% pure essential oils.
 If you buy lemon oil the only ingredient should be lemon.
-There should never be any fillers, additives, bases or carrier oils added because if there are you could end up using something similar to a plug-in.
+There should never be any fillers, additives, bases, or carrier oils added because if there are you could end up using something similar to a plug-in.

 Since our skin is our body’s largest organ I want to make sure the oil I’m diffusing in my home, which is being absorbed into our skin, is the best oil I can buy.
 I personally use a certified pure therapeutic grade (CPTG).
 This means the oils are guaranteed to be the purest essential oil extract that meets the highest standards for both purity and material composition.

-Lemon is one of my favorites, it does a great job purifying the air and so many people love the smell of lemons.
+• Lemon is one of my favorites, it does a great job purifying the air and so many people love the smell of lemons.
 The lemon oil I purchase is cold pressed directly from the rind.

-One of my favorite blends to diffuse is a mix of Wild Orange and Peppermint.
+• One of my favorite blends to diffuse is a mix of Wild Orange and Peppermint.
 Just like lemon, wild orange is cold pressed directly from the rind and peppermint is steam distilled directly from the peppermint plant.

-Another one of my favorite blends to neutralize odors is Purfiy.
-This blend contains lemon peel, siberian fir needle, citronella grass, lime peel, tea tree leaf and cilantro herb.
+• Another one of my favorite blends to neutralize odors is Purfiy.
+This blend contains lemon peel, siberian fir needle, citronella grass, lime peel, tea tree leaf, and cilantro herb.

 Final Thoughts

-Two, the essential oil being diffused in your home will be absorbed into your skin.
+2. The essential oil being diffused in your home will be absorbed into your skin.
 So do you really want an essential oil filled with heavy metals or pesticides being absorbed into your body?

-Three, many of these oils can have a positive impact on you and anyone else who enters your home, including pets.
+3. Many of these oils can have a positive impact on you and anyone else who enters your home, including pets.
 When everyone around me is sick I diffuse OnGuard around the clock to boost our immunity and eliminate germs.

-If you think this article “Home Selling Question: What should I use to make my Home Smell Good?” was an interesting read please give it a share!
+If you think this article “What Should I Use to Make My Home Smell Good When Selling?” was an interesting read please give it a share!

 If you're selling your home how it smells matters!
 Here are ways to make your home smell good without toxic chemicals, which can scare buyers off.
 Click to Tweet